robdbirch/snoopit/README.md

 [![Dependency Status][DS img]][Dependency Status]
 [![Coverage Status][CS img]][Coverage Status]

-Simple tool for monitoring process log files for specified events and then generating  a basic notification.
+Simple tool for monitoring process log files for specified events and then generating basic notifications.
+This is an extendale and data driven solution.
+It provides a single location to manage log scraping duties.

 ## Installation